-Having boat insurance allows you to enjoy the peace and tranquility of open water without having to worry about all the what-ifs when it comes to boating.
+Having boat insurance in South Carolina allows you to enjoy the peace and tranquility of open water without having to worry about all the what-ifs when it comes to boating.
 Whether you're out on the lake, river or ocean, you have peace of mind that you're covered.
 Check with us to get a boat insurance quote that is affordable and offers you all the coverage you need.
 Our great prices allow you to get even more out of your time on the water.
 Before your next outing, make sure you are properly covered for all circumstances.

 What Is Boat Insurance?

 Boat Insurance covers you in the event your boat is lost or damaged in South Carolina.
 Most watercraft like pontoons, yachts, speed boats, fishing boats and other leisure crafts are covered.
 However, smaller motorless vessels like canoes or kayaks and jet skis are not typically covered.

 What Do I Need To Know About Boat Insurance?

 - Agreed Value- With this policy type, your insurance carrier and you agree on the value of your hull and hardware when the policy begins.
 In the event of a total loss of the boat, this will be the amount that you receive from the policy.
 An agreed value policy differs from actual value, in which you would be compensated for the current market value of the boat in the event of a claim.